Health Services Research/Academic Generalist Fellowship

-The Academic Generalist Fellowship / Health Services Research Program at the Medical University of South Carolina prepares physicians for careers in academic family medicine, general internal medicine, and general pediatrics.
-This program is a collaborative effort between the College of Medicine including the Division of General Pediatrics, Division of General Internal Medicine and Geriatrics, Department of Family Medicine, the College of Nursing, and the College of Pharmacy.
+The Academic Generalist and Hospitalist Fellowship Programs at the Medical University of South Carolina prepare physicians for careers in academic family medicine, general internal medicine, and general pediatrics.
+These program are a collaborative effort housed in the College of Medicine and include faculty from the Division of General Pediatrics, Division of General Internal Medicine and Geriatrics, Department of Family Medicine, the College of Nursing, and the College of Pharmacy.
 The fellowship program has been supported by AHRQ's National Research Service Fellowship Program, HRSA National Research Service Fellowship Program, and the HRSA Faculty Development Fellowship Program.
 The two to three year program is coordinated with the MUSC Clinical & Translational Science Award (CTSA).

 Missions & Goals

-The mission of the Health Services Research/ Academic Generalist Fellowship Program at the Medical University of South Carolina is to prepare fellows for academic careers as educators and investigators.
+The mission of the Health Services Research/ Academic Generalist Fellowship Program at the Medical University of South Carolina is to prepare fellows for academic careers as clinicians, investigators, and educators.
 The fellowship program will train physicians, post-doctoral nurses, and pharmacists in the following areas:

-Stimulate improvement in the health care system's responsiveness to diverse groups of patients, including minority, poor, and other underserved patients, both as direct providers and as health services researchers
+Stimulate improvement in the health care system's responsiveness to diverse groups of patients, including minority, poor, and other underserved patients, both as direct providers and as clinical researchers

-Serve as role models and mentors in health services research
+Serve as role models and mentors in clinical research

 Design innovative curricula and educational programs

-The Academic Generalist Fellowship / Health Services Research Program fellowship program is designed to provide a sound conceptual, methodological and practical foundation in health services research and to prepare successful academic health service researchers and educators.
+The Academic Generalist and Hospitalist fellowship programs at MUSC are designed to provide a sound conceptual, methodological and practical foundation in clinical research and to prepare successful academic researchers and educators.